NdukaClara/fraudshield/README.md

 To replace the basic Kafka consumer with a distributed stream processing engine capable of large-scale data ingestion, transformation, and real-time fraud analytics.

 ### 🔹 Machine Learning Model Integration
-A predictive fraud detection layer trained on historical transaction data to identify high-risk patterns, such as anomalous transaction frequency, unusual time-of-day activity, or suspicious location behavior.
+A predictive fraud detection layer trained on historical transaction data to identify high-risk patterns, such as anomalous transaction frequency, unusual time-of-day activity, or suspicious location behaviour.
 The model will generate fraud risk scores for each transaction and flag potential threats in real time.

 ### 🔹 Full Dockerized Deployment
-The current setup already containerizes Kafka, ZooKeeper, and Postgres.
+The current setup already containerises Kafka, ZooKeeper, and Postgres.
 Future updates will extend Docker integration to include the producer, consumer, and Streamlit dashboard, enabling a single-command startup for the entire pipeline.

 ---